 - 5-6 drops essential oil of your choice (where to buy 100% pure essential oils)

-4. With a mixing spoon in one hand and spray bottle in the other, slowly spritz the powder mixture while stirring to combine after each spritz.
+4. With a mixing spoon in one hand and spray bottle in the other, slowly spritz the natural bath bombs powder mixture while stirring to combine after each spritz.
 You do not want too much fizzing to occur during this stage or the finished product will not fizz much in the bath.

 5. Use your hands to check the consistency of the mixture.
 As soon as the mixture holds its form when squeezed in your hand, it is ready to be packed into your baking molds.

 Since we make our own dishwasher detergent, we already had citric acid.
 However, I realize most people don’t have this lying around.
-We have purchase ours at a local home-brewing supply store in the past, but you can also buy citric acid online or in the canning aisle at your local grocery store.
+We have to purchase ours at a local home-brewing supply store in the past, but you can also buy citric acid online or in the canning aisle at your local grocery store.

-If you notice your fizzies have “grown” while drying, this means too much water was used.
+If you notice your natural bath bombs have “grown” while drying, this means too much water was used.
 These will not fizz much in the bath because the excess water has activated them and most of the fizzing action has already taken place.
 In order to avoid this problem, be sure to check the mixture with your hands after every few spritzes to see if it is ready to pack (see Step 5).